Édison Méndez: Senior

-He played all three games of Ecuador's 2002 World Cup campaign, scoring in the 1-0 victory in the final group stage match over Croatia, the country's first ever victory in a FIFA World Cup.
-The win against Croatia came as a surprise, eliminating them and sealing Méndez's reputation as a star.
-He was seen by many to be the promise or Ecuadorian football and gained interest from many clubs.
+Méndez played in all three games of Ecuador's 2002 World Cup campaign, scoring the only goal in their final group stage match against Croatia to earn the country a first-ever win at a FIFA World Cup.
+The victory against Croatia came as a surprise, eliminating the side and sealing Méndez's reputation as a star.
+Aged just 23, he was seen by many to be the promise of Ecuadorian football and gained interest from many clubs.

-He scored five goals in the qualifying stage for the FIFA World Cup, including a dazzling double from long range against Paraguay in 2005, helping Ecuador to a 5–2 win in Quito.
-With his goals, he helped Ecuador qualify to the Germany 06 edition.
+Méndez scored five goals during 2006 World Cup qualification, including a dazzling double from long range against Paraguay in 2005, helping Ecuador to a 5–2 win in Quito on the way to ultimately securing a spot at the final tournament in Germany.

-Méndez again played throughout his team's historic campaign in the 2006 FIFA World Cup, which culminated in a 1–0 defeat to England in the round of sixteen.
-He was credited with two assists throughout the whole tournament.
+Méndez again played throughout his team's historic 2006 World Cup campaign, which culminated in a 1–0 defeat to England in the round of 16.
+He was credited with two assists across the tournament.

-He played for Ecuador in the Copa América 2007.
-In that tournament he scored a consolation goal against Mexico as they were eliminated 2-1.
-On February 26, 2008, Mendez announced his retirement from the national team, to the surprise of most Ecuadorians and the Latin American world.
-He has stated that one of the reasons for his early retirement is dissatisfaction with the newly appointed Ecuador coach, Sixto Vizuete.
-However, on 12 May 2008, Méndez announced his return to the national team, after a meeting with Vizuete and the FEF president, Luis Chiriboga, in which they solved any differences and misunderstandings that could have led the player to his early retirement.
+Méndez then played for Ecuador at the 2007 Copa América, scoring a consolation goal against Mexico in a 2–1 loss as his side were eliminated in the group stage.
+On 26 February 2008, Mendez announced his retirement from the national team, to the surprise of most Ecuadorians and the Latin American world.
+He stated that one of the reasons for his early retirement was dissatisfaction with newly appointed Ecuador coach Sixto Vizuete.
+However, on 12 May 2008, Méndez announced his return to the national team, after a meeting with Vizuete and the FEF president, Luis Chiriboga, in which they reportedly solved the differences and misunderstandings the parties had.

-On June 30, 2014, after the 2014 FIFA World Cup held in Brazil, Méndez stated that "His cycle is over", retiring from the Ecuador national team after a span of 14 years, ending with 111 Caps and 18 Goals for his country.
+Méndez was part of Ecuador's squad at the 2014 World Cup in Brazil, but only played in the final eight minutes of his side's second match against Honduras; this made him the first Ecuadorian to feature at three different FIFA World Cup tournaments.
+On 30 June 2014, following Ecuador's elimination, Méndez announced his retirement from the national team, ending with a total of 111 caps and 18 goals across a span of fourteen years for his country.